 - Eviction prevention: You and your family cannot be evicted for nonpayment of rent without a court order, regardless of the language of your rental agreement or local laws.
 This protection applies to residences where the monthly rent is below a certain amount.
 Contact your nearest legal assistance office for additional details.

 - Termination of residential lease agreements: If you entered into a lease and then received orders to deploy for over 90 days, you may terminate your residential lease by delivering a written notice of termination.
 This protection also applies to agricultural, professional and business leases.

 - Termination of automobile leases: You may terminate the lease for your car if you signed a lease agreement before getting your orders to deploy.

 - Voting rights in your home state: Your residency for state, federal or local voting purposes is unaffected by your absence from the state due to deployment.
 Similar protections exist for spouses.

-Want to know more about the Servicemembers Civil Relief Act?
-Click here.
+Learn more about the Servicemembers Civil Relief Act.

 If you still have questions about legal matters or preparing for deployment, Military OneSource consultants are available 24/7/365 to provide answers and connect you with the resources you need.
 Call 800-342-9647, use OCONUS calling options, or schedule a live chat.